front-commerce/developers.front-commerce.com/source/docs/reference/environment-variables.md

 ### Cache

-- `FRONT_COMMERCE_CACHE_API_TOKEN`: a token that will let external applications invalidate parts of Front-Commerce cache. <!-- TODO link to dataloaders and cache invalidation documentation -->
+- `FRONT_COMMERCE_CACHE_API_TOKEN`: a token that will let external applications invalidate parts of Front-Commerce cache.
+See [Invalidating the cache](/docs/advanced/graphql/dataloaders-and-cache-invalidation.html#Invalidating-the-cache) for more details.

 ### Performance